 Ladder Use Guidelines

 Nearly everyone is called on to use a ladder at some time.
-EH&S offers a ladder safety training course that is recommended for anyone using a ladder in the course of their job.
+EH&S offers ladder safety and ladder & scaffolding safety training courses, which are recommended for anyone using a ladder in the course of their job.
 For others, the following guidelines should prove useful any time you find yourself needing to use a ladder.

 - Inspect ladders before using (make sure there are no breaks or cracks, all components must be in good working condition, no oil or grease on side rails or steps, no frayed or worn ropes, movable parts operate freely, no excessive wear, rungs securely attached to siderails, and are you using the proper ladder for the job?)